 Now, remember the total amount of money invested by John and Mary are $10,000 and $38,000 respectively?
 We can see that Mary actually invested 3.8 times more money than John.
 However, John will eventually get a profit of $646,000 while Mary will only get about $362,000.
 John would benefit more from compounding as he stays invested longer.
 That’s $284,000 more even though Mary's investment capital is $28,000 more than John!

 I’m sure from the above examples, you’ll realize the importance of investing your money early.
 Eager to start?
-Check out also Five Factors to Consider Before You Start Investing.
+Read Five Factors to Consider Before You Start Investing too.

 Assess Your Financial Health Using the Personal Finance Score